2026 Berlin state election: Background

+Results of Berlin state elections.
+Since turnout dropped under 70% in 1995, abstentions (Nichtwähler) have a much higher share than any party.

-In the 2023 Berlin repeat state election With 28% of votes, the opposition Christian Democratic Union (CDU) grew by over ten percentage points and emerged as the largest party by a wide margin, the first time it had done so since 1999.
+In the 2023 Berlin repeat state election with 28% of votes, the opposition Christian Democratic Union (CDU) grew by over ten percentage points and emerged as the largest party by a wide margin, the first time it had done so since the 1999 Berlin state election.
 All three governing parties declined; the SPD suffered its worst result in over a century with 18.4%, and only barely remained ahead of the Greens by a margin of 53 votes.
 The Left also slipped to 12%.
 The Alternative for Germany (AfD) recorded a small upswing to 9%, while the Free Democratic Party (FDP) fell to 4.6% and lost all their seats.
 Overall, the incumbent government retained a reduced majority.
 The CDU claimed a mandate to govern given its first-place result, while mayor Franziska Giffey committed to remaining in government.
 The Left called for a renewal of the outgoing coalition.
 After various talks between parties, the SPD and CDU voted at the beginning of March to begin negotiations for a grand coalition.
 CDU leader Kai Wegner was approved as mayor on 27 April after three rounds of voting.

+Campaign

+Wegner replacement

+Wegner received heavy criticism for his lack of presence and poor communicative response to the 3 January 2026 arson attack on the Berlin power grid, especially after it was revealed he spent part of the day playing tennis with his partner Katharina Günther-Wünsch instead of handling the crisis.
+The scandal caused tension inside the coalition and opposition parties accused him of lying about his whereabouts that day.
+Der Tagesspiegel reported on 7 July, citing the Senate Chancellery, that Wegner had not made any official phone calls related to the blackout until 12:45 p.m., nearly seven hours after the attack; this contradicted his previous public statement that he first began coordinating a response around 8 a.m.
+After this, internal anger from his party intensified, and on 10 July Wegner stepped down as the CDU's lead candidate for this election.
+He refused to resign from office and remained the CDU's constituency candidate in his district of Spandau 5.
+However, he ruled out serving in the next Senate if the CDU end up in government.
+On the evening of 10 July, Finance Senator Stefan Evers was named as Wegner's replacement.